descarteslabs/descarteslabs-python/README.md

 Changelog
 =========
+## [Unreleased]

+## [1.9.0] - 2021-11-09

+### Catalog

+- Allow retrieving Attribute as a class attribute.
+It used to raise an exception.

+### Scenes

+- Fixed a bug preventing the user from writing JPEG files with smaller than 256x256 tiles.
+- Allow specifying a `NoData` value for non-JPEG GeoTIFF files.
+- Include band description metadata in created GeoTIFF files.
+- Support scaling parameters as lists as well as tuples.
+- Add caching of band metadata to drastically reduce the number of metadata queries when creating `SceneCollections`.
+- `DLTiles.from_shape` was failing to handle shape objects implementing the `__geo_interface__` API, most notably several of the Workflows `GeoContext` types.
+These now work as expected.
+- Certain kinds of network issues could read to rastering operations raising an `IncompleteRead` exception.
+This is now correctly caught and retried within the client library.

+### Tasks

+- Users can now use `descarteslabs.tasks.update_credentials()` to update their task credentials in case they became outdated.

+### Workflows

+- We have introduced a hard limit of 120 as the number of outstanding Workflows compute jobs that a single user can have.
+This limit exists to minimize situations in which a user is unable to complete jobs in a timely manner by ensuring resources cannot be monopolized by any individual user.
+The API that backs the calls to `compute` will return a `descarteslabs.client.grpc.exceptions.ResourceExhausted` error if the caller has too many outstanding jobs.
+Prior to this release (1.9.0), these failures would be retried up to some small retry limit.
+With the latest client release however, the client will fail without retrying on an HTTP 429 (rate limit exceeded) error.
+For users with large (non-interactive) workloads who don’t mind waiting, we added a new `num_retries` parameter to the `compute` function; when specified, the client will handle any 429 errors and retry up to `num_retries` times.
+- Workflows is currently optimized for interactive use cases.
+If you are submitting large numbers of long-running Workflows compute jobs with `block=False`, you should consider using Tasks and Scenes rather than the Workflows API.
+- Removed `ResourceExhausted` exceptions from the list of exceptions we automatically catch and retry on for `compute` calls.

+### Documentation

+- Lots of improvements, additions, and clarifications in the API documentation.

 ## [1.8.2] - 2021-07-12

 ### General

 - Workflows client no longer validates `processing_level` parameter values, as these have been enhanced to support new products and can only be validated server side.
 - Catalog V2 bands now support the `vendor_band_name` field (known as `name_vendor` in Metadata/Catalog V1).
 - Scenes support for masking in version 1.8.1 had some regressions which have been fixed.
 For this reason, version 1.8.1 has been pulled from PyPI.
 - New task groups now default to a `maximum_concurrency` value of 5, rather than the previous 500.
 This avoids the common problem of deploying a task group with newly developed code, and having it scale up and turning small problems into big problems!
 You may still set values as large as 500.
 - The Tasks client now provides an `update_group()` method which can be used to update many properties of an existing task group, including but not limited to `name`, `image`, `minimum_concurrency`, and `maximum_concurrency`.
 - Improved testing across several sub-packages.
 - Various documentation fixes.